jkterry1/MCMES/README.md

 ## Installation

-This branch depends on an installation of [SUMO-RL](https://github.com/LucasAlegre/sumo-rl).
+In addition to the packages in `./requirements.txt`, this branch depends on an installation of [SUMO-RL](https://github.com/LucasAlegre/sumo-rl).

 ## Bugs and Issues